 Women in Physics

-We are a group founded in 2013 by graduate students who have a passion for promoting women in physics.
-This includes improving recruitment and retention of women throughout all levels of the academic pipeline and beyond.
-We encourage undergrads, grads, post-docs, researchers, faculty, and all genders to participate in our events.
-We work to achieve our mission through outreach to local schools, organizing events and activities on campus and in the Tucson community, discussing issues facing women and minorities in physics with everyone in the physics department, organizing club trips to local companies for lab tours, and working with other STEM groups on campus to promote women in all sciences.
-Please find more information at our website and join our Facebook forum at https://www.facebook.com/groups/234725700017858/.
+We are a group founded in 2013 by graduate students with a passion for promoting women in physics, which includes improving recruitment and retention of women throughout the academic pipeline and beyond.
+We encourage all levels and all genders at the university to participate in our events.
+We work to achieve our mission through outreach, events and activities on campus and in the community, discussing issues facing women and minorities in physics, organizing club trips to local companies, and working with other STEM groups on campus to promote women in all sciences.
+Please find more information at our website and join our Facebook forum!

 - Life Sciences